coffeestains1908/py-snap-collage/README.md

 # py-snap-collage
 Small application that works like Window's snipping tool but can compile multiple images into one collage

+I was actually trying to find a project to learn Python, stumbled upon this idea when I wanted Window's Snipping Tool to be able to keep multiple images.

 ![](showcases/1.gif)

 There are many more things needed to be done: